Quick answer

 Common example applications include:

-Mapping drive times factors in travel speeds, road infrastructure, and regional geography, providing businesses with more realistic data that help them make informed decisions.
+Drive times analysis factors in travel speeds, road infrastructure, and regional geography, providing businesses with more realistic data that helps them make informed decisions.

 7. Aggregate-by Value Maps